 Five fully catered Photography Days plus five nights accommodation (Sunday - Thursday) and travel on your arrival in Inverness.

 Breakfast – Prepared with locally sourced produce, free range eggs, fresh local bread and award winning butchery meats.

 Elevenses – Tea, coffee served with plenty of snacks.

-Lunch - Hearty homemade soup, filled rolls & snacks served with tea, coffee.
+Lunch - Hearty soup, filled rolls & snacks served with tea, coffee.